Katie Pennicott

 Chē's bio

 Kia Ora e te Whanau, Ko Maungapohatu tōku maunga Ko Tauranga tōku awa Ko Mataatua tōku waka Ko Tuhoe tōku iwi Ko Tauanui tōku marae Ko Ché Tiopira ahau.
-I have lived in Sunnyvale my whole life and have worked at Sunnyvale School for over 9 years.
+I was born and raised in West Auckland and have worked at Sunnyvale School for over 9 years.
+I also attended Sunnyvale as a student.
 I have two Children, Rydah and Cole and two fur babies, Lunah and Lilo.
-I am the youngest of four children and I am very lucky to get to work with my sister and niece everyday.
-I have an awesome lot of people I get to laugh and work with everyday and are now apart of my extended whānau.
+I am the youngest of four children and I’m very lucky to get to work with my sister, Renee and niece, Naycha everyday.
+I have an awesome lot of people I get to laugh and work with everyday who are now apart of my extended whānau.

 Lucas Hemi with assistants Cliffy and Shorty